TNC staff jump for joy at the Kankakee Sands groundbreaking!

 Both the song and the call of the Virginia rail are quite different from many other birds you might be familiar with.
 To my ear, the song of the Virginia sounds to me like the rapid tapping of two metallic balls against one another.
 Its alarm call is described in many birding books as sounding like quick, high-pitched pig grunts and squeals.
 That’s pretty unique!

-To me, their alarm call sounds more like my mother’s dog when it plays with its squeaky toy: Squeeeaaaak….
+To me, the Virginia rail alarm call sounds more like my mother’s dog when it plays with its squeaky toy: Squeeeaaaak….
 Squeeeaaaak……squeak-squeak-squeak…. squeaky-squeak….
 SQUEEEAAAAK!
 If you’d like to hear them for yourself, nice examples of both the Virginia rails’ song and its call can be found on the All About Birds website.

 Wetlands are special places, and that is especially true at Kankakee Sands.
 In addition to the Virginia rail, six other state endangered birds have been spotted in our Kankakee Sands wetlands, including the sedge wren, marsh wren, and even the elusive black rail.

 Indiana DNR maintains a listing of the endangered, threatened and rare species of Indiana.
 The listing is housed in the Heritage Data Center managed by the DNR’s Division of Nature Preserves.
-You can find not only the endangered, threatened and rare birds of your county, you can also learn about which plants, insects, birds, mammals, mussels, fish, amphibians and reptiles are on the listing.
+You can find the endangered, threatened and rare birds of your county, and you can also find the plants, insects, birds, mammals, mussels, fish, amphibians and reptiles.

 This spring, as you sit on the edge of a Kankakee Sands wetland and wait for the sighting or sound of the Virginia rail, you might also glimpse the first flush of dragonflies emerging from the water, as well as see the splashes of chorus frogs and painted turtles that were sunning themselves before they were startled.
 If you sit still enough, the frogs may even begin to peep and croak as you ponder the many species of fish and insect larva that are floating just beneath the surface of the water.